AhmedLNiwehy/CPP_Journey/CPP_Study/Smart_Pointers/README.md

 - **Automatic Deletion**: The object managed by unique ptr is automatically deleted when the unique ptr goes out of scope.
 - **Non-Copyable**: unique ptr cannot be copied, only moved.

+## 2- shared ptr
+- Is a smart pointer that allows multiple pointers to  share ownership of the same resource
+- The resource is only deleted when the last shared ptr owning it is destroyed or reset.

+### KeyFeatures:
+- **Reference Counting**: Maintains a reference count to manage the life time of ther esource.
+- **Copyable**: shared ptr can be copied, and each copy increments the reference count.